The Rugrats' Book of Chanukah

 children now, but it was a bold move for Nickelodeon to create characters that

 celebrated the Jewish holidays.
-These characters helped to pave the way for more children's Jewish characters in television and books.
+These characters helped to pave the way for more Jewish children's characters in television and books.

 might break into a chorus of the "Tradition" song from Fiddler on the